 Vulnerability scans are used to identify thousands of vulnerabilities and rate them according to severity.
 Identifying a vulnerability starts by scanning operating systems, application software, and the network to identify the occurrence of vulnerabilities.
 There are two types of vulnerability scans: active and passive.
 Both the active and passive scans co-exist and can complement the other’s abilities.

 Active scanners have the ability to do many things and are therefore very valuable in vulnerability scans.

 The most important thing active scanners can do is send transmissions to the network’s nodes to examine the responses.
 The responses are then used to determine whether that specific node is a weak point within a network.
 Examining nodes are beneficial since they are the connection points in your network that can receive, create, store, or send data.

 Active scanners can also be used to simulate an attack on the network.
 This could help to uncover any vulnerabilities that a hacker could spot or identify how a hacker would breach a companies security.
 It is important to find these vulnerabilities early and eliminate them.

 The last feature of active scans is that they can resolve some security issues on their own.
 Blocking dangerous IP addresses is one example of this underrated feature.

 Passive Vulnerability Scans

-With less features than active scans, passive scanners help to identify all active ports, applications and operating systems on the network.
-Passive scanners will then monitor them to determine the network’s vulnerabilities as a whole.
-Passive scanners are useful to indicate which devices are using software that may provide an entrance for hackers or trojan attacks.
-These passive scans can be run continuously or at different intervals.
+With less features than active scans, passive scanners help to identify all active ports, applications, and operating systems on the network.
+Passive scanners will then monitor hardware devices to determine the network’s vulnerabilities as a whole.
+Passive scanners can be run continuously or at different intervals which make them useful to indicate which devices are using software that may provide an entrance for hackers or trojan attacks.

 Want to Learn More?